tomitan100/org.openhab.binding.bom/README.md

 ## BOM Images

 __Background__
 BOM images, like rain radar loop, are made up of a series of transparent PNG files, which get updated frequently as data is available.
-These images contain only the radar scans and do not include the background image, topography, locations, etc of Australia.
-These images are known as transparencies.
-To get the final image each of the radar images must be merged with the transparencies in the correct order.
+These images contain only the transparent radar/satellite scans and do not include static images like the the background, topography, locations, borders, etc.  The final image is built by merging of all the images in the correct order.

-BOM Image binding can create the final images of each series as PNG's and/or animated GIF.
-This makes it easier to display radar loops in the web browser without having to code Javascript to loop through the images.
+BOM Image binding can create the final image(s) of each radar/satellite image sequence/series as PNG's and/or animated GIF.
+This makes it easier to display radar loops in the web browser without having to code in Javascript to loop through the image layers.

-Radar images are stored in ftp://ftp.bom.gov.au/anon/gen/radar/ while transparancies are stored in ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/
+By default, BOM Image binding retrieves radar sequence of images from ftp://ftp.bom.gov.au/anon/gen/radar/ and  transparancies from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/.

 ## BOM Images Configuration

-The first step is to figure out the product ID of the images you are after.
+The first step is to determine the product ID of the images you are after.
 You can do this easily by searching "IDR" in BOM's catalogue page http://reg.bom.gov.au/catalogue/anon-ftp.shtml.
 Another way is to note the product ID in the "Rainfall Radars" URL itself.  e.g http://www.bom.gov.au/products/IDR701.loop.shtml.

 Note that each radar range is under different product ID.